Fat Bike Tour of Anchorage

 Bike racers are responsible for their personal belongings and bike transportation from Kincaid Park.

 There will be 2 aid stations for bikers in both the 50K and 40K.
-They will tentatively be located at Goose Lake/ANMC (23K for the 50K race and 14K for the 40K) and Postmark Drive/E. Northern Lights (37K for the 50K race and 28K for the 40K).
-The aid stations will provide a variety of food and drink as well as a mechanic.
+The first aid station will be located near Ambassador Drive (23K for the 50K race and 14K for the 40K).
+The second aid station will be located at Postmark Drive/W. Northern Lights (37K for the 50K race and 28K for the 40K).
+The aid stations will provide a variety of food, water, Skratch Lab Orange sports drink, as well as a mechanic.

 Awards & Post Race Party

-There will be a Post Race & Awards party, Tuesday, March 5th, 2019 at 49th State Brewing Co in Anchorage, AK.
+There will be a Post Race & Awards party, Tuesday, March 5th, 2019 from 6-8pm at 49th State Brewing Co in Anchorage, AK.

 Awards in each division (Open, Sport, Masters) for Top 3 for each gender.